 - Crying releases stress.
 According to Dr. Stephen Sinatra, a highly respected and sought-after cardiologist who has treated and revitalized patients with even the most advanced forms of cardiovascular disease there’s nothing like a good cry when it comes to healing and warding heart disease risk factors.
+Suppressing tears increases stress levels, which can cause blood pressure to spike and wreak havoc on your nervous and cardiovascular system.
 Crying frees the heart of muscular tension and rigidity, while enhancing oxygen delivery.
 The ability to feel emotions deeply, to cry during times of intense sadness and heartbreak, are essential in the prevention of heart disease risk factors.
 It is important to not allow your stress or emotions to remain bottled up inside you.

 - Weight loss from crying?
 Crying releases toxins that assist your body in ridding itself of chemicals that raise cortisol levels.
 Controlling cortisol helps you cope with stress.
 (Cortisol is the hormone that puts fat around your belly, so controlling cortisol could contribute to weight loss.)